From the author:

 - Each experiment should be evaluated on the basis of a single standardized report with five to ten (no longer) action-oriented parameters.

 - Each team working in the sandbox and each product developed in it should use the same success parameters.

 - Each team should be responsible during the experiment to track the key figures and customer responses (support requests, forum posts, etc.) and break this down if a disaster threatens.

 But how does a company come to an innovation sandbox?
 At first, the sandbox can be small.

-The scope can be measured by the products offered by the company.
-An online service could limit them to certain pages or the user flow (the "visitor guidance").
+The scope can be measured by the products that the company offers.
+An online service could limit them to certain pages or the user flow (the “visitor guidance”).

 The sandbox as a learning process

 In retail, they could only be introduced in certain shops or geographic areas.
 Companies that want to bring a completely new product to the market could invest the shielded space around customers in certain segments.

 In contrast to a concept or market test, customers in the sandbox are considered real, that is, the innovation team should try to establish a long-term relationship with them.
 Finally, among the participants in the experiments, early users could be found who have been looking after the milestones in the learning process long before the milestones are reached.